 It should not come as a surprise that our children are into anything technological, that is, PlayStation, X-Box, I-Pod, the Internet and the list goes on because after all these things are of their generation.
 It is simply in keeping with the norm of every […]

 Privacy is an essential element of our lives-whether online or in the real world.
-It helps folks express themselves, preserve their dignity and go about their lives knowing their personal details are safe.
+It helps folks express themselves, preserve their dignity and go about their lives knowing their details are safe.
 However, technological advancement has made information gathering a super easy and inexpensive activity.
 For instance:

 - Data proliferation is on the increase due to fast sharing and distribution